-- <variable>, XML node, required parameter will specify one attribute: - name, required string attribute, user-defined name of this variable.
+- <variable>, XML node, required parameter can specify the following attribute: - name, required string attribute, user-defined name of this variable. - shape, comma-separated integers, optional field, determines the number of samples and shape of samples to be taken.
+For example, shape="2,3" will provide a 2 by 3 matrix of values, while shape="10" will produce a vector of 10 values.
+Omitting this optional attribute will result in a single scalar value instead.
+Each of the values in the matrix or vector will be the same as the single sampled value.
+Note: A model interface must be prepared to handle non-scalar inputs to use this option.

 - <distribution>, string, required field, name of the distribution that is associated to this variable.
 Its name needs to be contained in the <Distributions> block explained in Section 11.
 In addition, if NDDistribution is used, the attribute dim is required.
-Note: Alternatively, this node must be omitted if the <function> node is supplied.

-- <function>, string, required field, name of the function that defines the calculation of this variable from other distributed variables.
+Note: Alternatively, this node must be omitted if the <function> node is supplied. - <function>, string, required field, name of the function that defines the calculation of this variable from other distributed variables.
 Its name needs to be contained in the <Functions> block explained in Section 18.
 This function must implement a method named "evaluate".
-Note: Alternatively, this node must be ommitted if the <distribution> node is supplied.
+Note: Alternatively, this node must be ommitted if the <distribution> node is supplied. - <constant>, XML node, optional parameter the user is able to input variables that need to be kept constant.
+For doing this, as many <constant> nodes as needed can be input, where the body of the node contains the constant value that is going to be injected as an additional variable.
+The constant has the following attributes: - name, required string attribute, user-defined name of this constant. - shape, comma-separated integers, optional field, determines the shape of samples of the constant value.
+For example, shape="2,3" will shape the values into a 2 by 3 matrix, while shape="10" will shape into a vector of 10 values.
+Unlike the <variable>, the constant requires each value be entered; the number of required values is equal to the product of the shape.
+Note: A model interface must be prepared to handle non-scalar inputs to use this option.